veckia9x/docker-steam/README.md

     mjsvcg
 ```

-You can then browse to http://[SERVERIP]:15800/, log in as yourself, set up remote play, you can use another pc, a raspberry pi connected to a TV or your phone, install a game and try it out.
+You can then browse to http://[SERVERIP]:15800/, log in as yourself, set up remote play, you can use [pretty much any common pc/smartphone/smart device to remoteplay](https://store.steampowered.com/remoteplay), install a game and try it out.

 You may need to run `modprobe uinput` on the docker host prior...
 See how you go.